 Ms. Born received her law degree summa cum laude from the Indiana University Maurer School of Law.
 Prior to joining the firm, Ms. Born clerked for Judge Michael Kanne on the United States Court of Appeals for the Seventh Circuit.
 While in law school, Ms. Born represented the State of Indiana in both juvenile and adult criminal court as a certified legal intern for the Monroe County Prosecutor's Office, and she externed for Judge Gregory Frost on the United States District Court for the Southern District of Ohio.
 She also served on the Indiana University Advocacy Board and as a Notes and Comments Editor on the Indiana Law Journal.

-Ms. Born serves as Associate Editor of Arnold & Porter's Enforcement Edge Blog.
+Ms. Born serves as co-Editor-in-Chief of Arnold & Porter's Enforcement Edge Blog.

 - National diagnostic testing company in civil False Claims Act and criminal investigations by the US Department of Justice.

 - Individual plaintiffs in Title IX challenge of a discriminatory university policy.